plamarque/sphinx-poc/docs/PersonalApplications/Connections/Send-Connection-Request.rst

 **The second way**

-`Access the profile page of the contact <#PLFUserGuide.ManagingYourPersonalApplications.ManagingYourConnections.ViewingProfileOfOtherContacts>`__ to whom you want to send a connection request, then click Connect.
+:ref:`Access the profile page of the contact <View-Profile-Contacts>` to whom you want to send a connection request, then click Connect button.

-    **Note**

-    The Connect button will become **Cancel Request**.
+    .. note:: The Connect button will become **Cancel Request**.

 .. |image0| image:: images/social/send_connection_request.png
+:align:center